 A Masters also needs to be complemented by relevant work experience, so don't pass on the chance to mention any details of this.

-A PhD is a long and difficult process that can take a number of years to complete.
-It can be life changing, time consuming and shouldn't be considered lightly.
+A PhD is a long and difficult process that can take several years to complete.
+It can be life-changing, time-consuming and shouldn’t be taken lightly.

 Many students choose to do a PhD to gain the relevant qualification to become an academic or an industry researcher.
 However, there are very few other jobs that demand a PhD.
-Find out more about what's involved in a PhD.
+For more information, see what is a PhD?

-Of the 42,328 Masters graduates who finished their courses in 2014, more than 80% were in full or part-time work or working and studying six months after graduation.
+With Masters degrees in the UK so highly regarded by international students and employers, Masters graduates are advantaged in the jobs market.
+According to the Destinations of Leavers from Higher Education 2015 survey, 92% of the 42,328 Masters leavers in 2013/14 were in work or further study six months after graduation.
 Of those who were in a job in the UK, 87% were doing a professional or managerial job.

 |Type of work||Percentage|